Harvest and Heat

 Pruning trees and getting cuttings is a great way to encourage the next generation of growth, both for the balance of the tree itself as well as any fruit it may bare next season.
 Bleeding sap can occur in the winter months if you wait too long to do this, which is bad for the trees.
 General trimming back and removal of limbs that may be getting too big is also an easy and effective thing to do in December, as it will have the winter months to recover and remain dormant before new growth can begin in the spring.
 You can use a hedge trimmer for any slightly overgrown hedgerows, which can also encourage new buds to grow next year

 Why not use a telescopic chainsaw to help with those harder to reach branches?
 Alternatively, you can hire a ladder and a reciprocating saw to assist – but be careful!
-With the waste, you can either chip these using a garden wood chipper, which can make great material for composting or mulching depending on the kind of material you are chipping.
+With the waste, you can either chip these using a garden shredder or wood chipper, which can make great material for composting or mulching depending on the kind of material you are chipping.
 Alternatively, it can be thrown away or burned using a garden incinerator – find out how to make your own here.

 We’re Here To Help